aditya712-lab/MS-Engage-/README.md

 # Movie Recommendation System

->Developed an application to demonstrate how the Automotive Industry could harness data to take informed decisions.
+>Developed an application to demonstrate how users and choose movies of his/her choice and get to know the basic details of the movie selected, such as Genres,Top Casts,Budget etc.

+>Also Recommendations are given on the basic of current movie selected and users are allowed to set Count of Number of Recommendations

+>Users can Search the movie by name and also can Filter the movies on the basis of Genres.

 > Live demo [here](https://youtu.be/0lu2atR5Qcg)